 We don’t know these characters yet.
 So far, they are weak archetypes, lacking depth, or, as Renge would put it, darkness.
 There’s no drama to the show yet; no real stakes.

-Aside from Kyouya, everyone gets re-written.
+In Renge’s vision of the club, everyone gets re-written.
 Tamaki is too free with his kindness, so he becomes the Lonely Prince, someone who’s idolized but feels utterly isolated (Tamaki loves this idea).
 The twins are cast as codependent basketball stars.
 Honey becomes a bully, with Mori as his flunky, and Haruhi his victim.
-Kyouya gets to stay the kind, shy, generous character we all know he isn’t.
+Kyouya gets to be the kind, shy, generous character we all know he isn’t.

 Naturally, this goes alright for awhile (and does lead to a compelling video which Kyouya later monetizes), but ultimately leads to Renge learning via Haruhi that you can’t make assumptions about people; you have to get to know who they really are (Haruhi also sneaks some poignant words to Tamaki about how she prefers him how really is…as he’s much less annoying when he’s not a lonely prince).